NIcolasp14/Experience/README.md

 # tech-soft-langs
-This is a file-point of reference to everything I am familiarised with.
+This is a point of reference to everything I am familiarised with.

 ## software
 ### for computer engineering